 NHRA: WORLD’S LARGEST AUTO RACING ORGANIZATION MAKING NOISE IN 2014

 Nestled in the quiet community of Glendora, Calif., just minutes east of the hustle and bustle of downtown Los Angeles, is the world’s largest and loudest auto racing organization, the National Hot Rod Association (NHRA).
 Since it was founded by Wally Parks in 1951, NHRA has been dedicated to safety while providing millions of racing fans with the fastest and most spectacular form of entertainment on wheels.

-While the grassroots racing organization has come a long way in its more than 60 years of operation, some things will never change.
+The grassroots racing organization has come a long way in its more than 60 years of operation, but some things will never change.
 It’s easy to see why fans are so committed to NHRA drag racing, because they continue to have the best access to the behind-the-scenes action of racing.
 NHRA’s open-pits policy allows fans to get an up-close-and-personal view of the way that teams rebuild engines in quick fashion.
 Drivers are often found in their pit areas, signing autographs and chatting with fans, who can get behind the wheel themselves in a variety of racing simulators in the Nitro Alley Fan Zone.
 Those are just a few reasons why NHRA fans continue to be some of the most loyal in any sport.

-There are 130 member tracks across North America that host NHRA competitions each week in NHRA’s seven geographic regions.
-In addition to the marquee Mello Yello Series, which makes 24 stops in 21 U.S. cities in 10 months, NHRA offers popular weekly grassroots programs at many of its member tracks.
+There are approximately 120 member tracks across North America that host NHRA competitions each week in NHRA’s seven geographic regions.
+In addition to the marquee Mello Yello Series, which crisscrosses the U.S., making 24 stops in 21 cities in 10 months, NHRA offers popular weekly grassroots programs at many of its member tracks.
 One of the most popular is the NHRA Drags: Street Legal Style presented by AAA, which offers anyone with a car, driver’s license, helmet, and auto insurance the opportunity to compete in grudge-match style drag racing.
 Serious weekend warriors can compete each weekend at their local track in the NHRA Summit Racing Series, which crowns national champions each season.
 The NHRA Lucas Oil Drag Racing Series provides a developmental series for those who are interested in a career as a touring pro.
 And the NHRA Pro Mod Drag Racing Series features some of the nation’s wildest doorslammer race cars covering the drag strip at speeds approaching 250 mph.

 While Top Fuel dragsters routinely cover the race distance at more than 320 mph, NHRA is moving just as fast in popularity with auto racing fans.
 Second only to NASCAR in terms of attendance, fan appeal, television ratings and sponsorship commitment among the major motorsports organizations, NHRA is moving quickly into mainstream America.

-Information about the NHRA is available in various forms, including the popular magazine National Dragster and highly acclaimed NHRA.com.
+Information about NHRA is available in various forms, including the official magazine for members, National Dragster, and the highly acclaimed NHRA.com.
 The award-winning National Dragster covers every race from the first sportsman run to the final Mello Yello Series blast in the winner’s circle.
 NHRA.com has won several awards for its innovative, interactive coverage of all forms of NHRA drag racing and provides daily results, feature stories and breaking news at the click of a mouse.